 Types Of Birth Control Pills: Everything You Need To Know

 In this post, we’ll discuss the different types of birth control pills available in the market.

-Birth control pills like Lo Ovral or Yasmin pill are one of the most common methods for female contraception.
+Birth control pills like Lo Ovral or Yasmin pill are some of the most common methods for female contraception.
 A majority of women in their childbearing age use oral contraceptives to prevent pregnancies.
 This is because the tablets are easily available, safe, with limited side effects, used to treat many health disorders, and highly effective.

 The medicine contains female sex hormones used to stop monthly ovulation so that no egg is available for the sperm to fertilize.
 Also, the medication stops any fertilized egg from implanting on the uterus lining.

 In the below-given post, we will discuss the types of best birth control pills you can use.

 Types of Birth Control Pills

 Oral contraceptives contain estrogen and progestin – the manmade version of female sex hormones.
 These hormones are produced naturally in your body.
-Depending on the needs of your body and recommendation of your doctor, a birth control medication type will be provided to you.
+Depending on the needs of your body and the recommendation of your doctor, a birth control medication type will be provided to you.